hazellaw/digitalcomposite/README.md

 # Digital Composite Kiosk — Local Setup

-This is a self-contained, vanilla HTML/CSS/JS touchscreen kiosk app for the University of Michigan College of Pharmacy "Digital Composite" directory.
+This is a self-contained, vanilla HTML/CSS/JS touchscreen kiosk app.

 ## Contents
 - `index.html` — page structure for all 6 screens